-If you’re planning your first, fifth or gazillionth trip to the United States, make sure you check out some of the incredible places to see in Arizona.
-Take a look at some of the best places you have to experience. 🌵
+If you’re planning your first, fifth or gazillionth trip to the United States, make sure you check out some of the best places in Arizona.
+It’s a gorgeous state to see.

 1.)
 Visit the Grand Canyon

-Make sure to visit; Mather Point Overlook, drive around 7 miles on the Hermit Road Drive, head to Moran Point and Maricopa Point that’s just off Hermit Road Drive.
-Ohhh and don’t forget ‘Ooh Aah Point’ too!
+Make sure to visit: Mather Point Overlook, drive around 7 miles on the Hermit Road Drive, then head to Moran Point and Maricopa Point that’s just off Hermit Road Drive.
+Ohhh and don’t forget ‘Ooh Aah Point’ too.

 2.)
 Explore Flagstaff & Meteor Crater

 This sounds so silly, but when we arrived in Flagstaff it was below freezing (I mean, my teeth were rattling) which, for some reason, totally surprised me.
 I always had images of Arizona being dry, arid and very hot.
 Again, how totally wrong I was!